Places

 - Coach north to Esztergom Basilica, Visegrád royal palace, and Szentendre artisan streets (1–1.5 hr drives).

-- Combine with riverboat segments for scenic pacing and reflection on Central European history.
+- Add riverboat segments for scenic pacing and reflection on Central European history.

 - Include lunch with local partners or artisan cooperatives for storytelling.